Best Japanese City Names: 200+ Historic & Modern City Ideas + Cultural Guide

 Takada (高田)

-Niigata castle town known for spectacular cherry blossoms, heavy snowfall, and the impressive triple-turret castle keep
+Niigata castle town known for cherry blossoms, heavy snowfall, and a triple-turret castle keep

 Izushi (出石)